IFA 2024 Congress in Cape Town, South Africa

 The question essentially relates to policy and the purpose of treaties.
 Is the purpose of allocating taxing rights limited to source state tax erosion, or is it to eliminate actual double taxation?
 If the latter, then, arguably, it would not run contrary to the purpose of treaties not to be applied where double taxation does not come about.
 The effect of article 31(1) of the VCLT may be debated here.

 Only applying treaties where double taxation is involved though, is controversial and creates potential conflicts with the pacta sunt servanda rule and with tax sovereignty.
-There are examples, however, where judiciaries and legislatures have sought to apply treaties in this manner, be it through enacting treaty overrides (in the case of the legislature) (this is particularly prevalent in Africa based on advice from international financiers) or in the guise of statutory interpretation (in the case of the judiciary).
+There are examples, however, where judiciaries and legislatures have sought to apply treaties in this manner, be it through enacting treaty overrides (in the case of the legislature) or in the guise of statutory interpretation (in the case of the judiciary).

 Panel Chair: Shefali Goradia (India)